 Chanterelles are also well-suited for drying, and tend to maintain their aroma and consistency quite well.
 Some chefs profess that reconstituted chanterelles are actually superior in flavor to fresh ones, though they lose in texture whatever they gain in flavor by becoming more chewy after being preserved by drying.
 Dried chanterelles can also be crushed into flour and used in seasoning in soups or sauces."

-Like our morels, these are wild picked in 2020.
+These are wild picked in America in the fall of 2022.
 We take the same care when sorting and packaging them.
 Our pricing is as good as, or usually better than, what you will find on Amazon and physical retailers.

 One of the owners of Forest Glory, Adam Schultz, is a Certified Wild Mushroom Expert (see images) so you know our products are inspected so that you only receive high quality chanterelles.
 Additionally Forest Glory is licensed by the Michigan Department of Agriculture & Rural Development Food and Dairy Division (see images).
 Forest Glory is also BBB Accredited with an A+ rating.